This security update resolves the following vulnerabilities:

 - Click Start, click Administrative Tools, and then click Microsoft Windows Server Update Services 3.0.

 - WSUS opens a browser window in which you may be prompted to install an ActiveX control.
 You must install the ActiveX control to continue.

 - After the ActiveX control is installed, you see the Microsoft Update Catalog screen.
-Type 4340006 in the Search box, and then click Search.
+For Windows 7 SP1 and Windows Server 2008 R2 SP1, type 4340004 or for Windows Server 2008, type 4340007 in the Search box, and then click Search.

 - Locate the .NET Framework packages that match the operating systems, languages, and processors in your environment.
 Click Add to add them to your basket.

 - After you select all the packages that you require, click View Basket.